School of Engineering

 Prerequisite: CS 580 or permission of instructor

 This course presents the theory and practice of designing and developing systems that rely on expert knowledge and reasoning to solve complex problems in a specific (scientific, engineering, medical, intelligence, military, etc.) domain.
-Such an expert system or agent act as problem-solving assistant to experts, as consultant to non-experts, and as intelligent tutor to students.
+Such an expert system or agent acts as problem-solving assistant to experts, as consultant to non-experts, or as intelligent tutor to students.
 Capturing, using, preserving, transferring, and sharing knowledge is of critical importance to any organization as our society evolves from an information one to a knowledge one.
 Therefore, the ability to design and develop such expert agents for a wide variety of domains is a highly valuable expertise.
 The course covers both the basics of expert agents and knowledge engineering as well as advanced research topics.
 Basic topics include modeling expert reasoning, evidence-based reasoning, ontology design and development, knowledge acquisition and learning, knowledge base verification and validation.
 Advanced topics include discovery, mixed-initiative reasoning, agent teaching and multistrategy learning.

 The students will learn about all the phases of building an expert agent and will experience them first-hand by using the Disciple development environment.
 Disciple has been developed in the Learning Agents Center (http://lac.gmu.edu) of George Mason University and has been successfully used to build expert agents for a variety of domains, including: intelligence analysis, military center of gravity determination, course of action critiquing, emergency response planning, teaching critical thinking, medical diagnosis, website evaluation, and PhD advisor assessment.

-The classes will consist of three parts: theory, tools and project.
+The classes will consist of three parts: theory, tools, and project.
 In the theoretical part, the instructor will present and discuss the various methods of building an expert agent.
 In the second part the students will experience the use of advanced artificial intelligence tools for building expert agents.
 In the project part the students will design and develop an expert agent in a domain of their choice.